Understanding the Costs of Opening a Franchise Business

 Franchises are business models that have been tried and proven several times before being taken to the next level.
-As a franchisee, obtaining access to that system provides you with the potential to begin operations more quickly, to spend less money initially, and to steer clear of common pitfalls.
+Franchisees have access to a system that allows them to begin operations quicker, spend less, and avoid failure.

-Most franchise companies will give you comprehensive training before you open your doors, including everything from site selection and build-out to employee recruiting and training, customer service, and management.
-In addition, the majority of franchisors consider this training to be only the beginning of the process.
+Most franchise companies give you training before you open your doors.
+They will assist with site selection, build-outs, employee recruiting and training, customer service, and management.
+After a franchisee is operating, the franchisor continues to provide support.

 The fees associated with purchasing a franchise for your company will typically vary anywhere from $18,500 to $84,500.
 However, there are many costs beyond just the franchise to get a franchise up and running.